Skyfighter64/Pi-Pico-Macro-Keyboard/README.md

 This repository contains code for DIY Macro Keyboards using the Raspberry Pi Pico and CircuitPython.

+### Features:
+- Support for multiple macro layers
+- Supports all standard keyboard keys and media keys
+- Customizable

+### Limits:
-Note: This code does not include row-scanning.
+- Does not include row-scanning (yet?).
 All buttons have to be connected to an individual GPIO Pin.

 ## Install:
 1. Install CircuitPython on the pi pico (guide: https://learn.adafruit.com/getting-started-with-raspberry-pi-pico-circuitpython/circuitpython).